On-Site vs Hotel Wedding Lodging: What Destination Weddings Actually Feel Like

 But you do need a plan.

-This is also one of the hidden costs couples don’t always account for upfront, which we break down in our destination wedding cost guide for New York weddings.
+This is also one of the hidden costs couples don’t always account for upfront, which we break down in our How Much Does a Destination Wedding Weekend Cost in New York?

 Making Lodging Part of the Experience